salesforce/codeceptjs-bdd/documentation/docs/03-mocha-styled/1-mocha-style.md

 ##### Execute

-Execution of Mocha-styled scenario are dong thru the same script.
+Execution of Mocha-styled scenario are done thru the same script.
 Below command runs both BDD-Fearures, if exists, and all your Mocha-styled scenarios.
 Please note, BDD-Features will run before the Mocha-styled scenarios.

 ```javascript

 yarn acceptance

 ```

+e.g. to run above Mocha-styled feature,

 ```javascript